Article Image

 Quad sets are another excellent exercise for strengthening your thigh muscles, focusing on the contraction of the quadriceps.
 To perform this exercise, follow these steps:

-Repeat this exercise 8 to 12 times and perform several times throughout the day to maximize the benefits of strengthening your quadriceps muscles.
+Repeat this exercise 8 to 12 times and perform several times throughout the day to maximise the benefits of strengthening your quadriceps muscles.

 Hamstring Stretch